A Hybrid High-Order method for creeping flows of non-Newtonian fluids: Well-posedness and convergence analysis

 \begin{lemma}[Inf-sup stability of $\cst{b}_h$] It holds, for all $q_h \in \dP{h}{k}$,

 with hidden constant depending only on $d$, $k$, $\sob$, $\Omega$, and the mesh regularity parameter. \end{lemma}

-\begin{proof} The proof follows the classical Fortin argument (cf., e.g., \cite[Section 8.4]{Boffi.Brezzi.ea:13}), adapted here to the non-Hilbertian setting: we first prove that $\I{h}{k}$ is a Fortin operator, then combine this fact with the continuous inf-sup condition. \\ (i) \emph{Fortin operator.} We need to prove that the following properties hold for any $\b v\in W^{1,\sob}(\Omega,\R^d)$:
+\begin{proof} The proof follows the classical Fortin argument (cf., e.g., \cite[Section 8.4]{Boffi.Brezzi.ea:13}), adapted here to the non-Hilbertian setting. \\ (i) \emph{Fortin operator.} We need to prove that the following properties hold for any $\b v\in W^{1,\sob}(\Omega,\R^d)$: